-Communities in Dumfries and Galloway continue to change.
+A. Communities in Dumfries and Galloway continue to change.
 There are different working patterns, people have moved in and out of communities and this has led to some of our communities growing and some getting smaller, and this is impacting on the rolls in some of our schools.
 In recent years we have seen a decline in our pupil population across the region.
+This is predicted to continue.
 Most of our schools have less children attending.
 This has led to some of our smallest schools closing due to there being very few or no pupils attending them.

 We need to make sure that we are able to adapt to the changes that happen to our schools.
 We do this by monitoring our school rolls and the impact that fluctuations have on how they are run.
-We have looked again at our partnering arrangements and our Education & Learning Committee has agreed to a set of principles which mean that we now have to review current arrangements.
-The principles that are agreed are:
+As such, it is appropriate for us to look again at our partnering arrangements.

 - The roll of each school (including nursery roll, where applicable) should not exceed 100 and a school should be removed from a partnership management arrangement if their roll consistently exceeds 100;

 - All Headteachers should not have a permanent class commitment;

 - Any new or revised management arrangements should seek to minimise requirements for traveling significant distances (over 20 miles);

 - Any new or revised management arrangements should seek to involve the shortest distances possible;

 - A trigger with one school may have wider reaching consequences due to a need to provide the best long-term solution instead of a temporary arrangement;

 - All primary school partnership management arrangements should be limited to two schools only;

 - There is no requirement to limit management arrangements to one secondary cluster if that is to the detriment of one of the other principles, and they will take precedence over the principle of keeping schools within the same cluster.